How to Perform Gene Ontology (GO) Enrichment Analysis

 GO Enrichment Bar Plot

-In addition to demonstrating the degree of enrichment, the bubble map also reflects the number of genes involved in that GO term by the bubble size, which indicates the significance level by the color, enabling us to understand the results of the GO enrichment analysis in a more comprehensive way.
+In addition to demonstrating the degree of enrichment, the bubble plot also reflects the number of genes involved in that GO term by the bubble size, which indicates the significance level by the color, enabling us to understand the results of the GO enrichment analysis in a more comprehensive way.

 dotplot(enrichFrame,